-There are two 55+ communities in Philly, and over 100 more in the outlying suburbs.
-Here are a few to consider:
+There are two 55+ communities in Philly and over 100 more in the outlying suburbs.
+Here are some to consider:

 Mid $300s – Mid $400s

 The attached homes range from 1,331 to 3,243 square feet with one to three bedrooms, one-and-a-half to three bathrooms, and either driveway parking or one-car garages.
-Options include front porches and lofts, and community amenities include an outdoor pool, a movie theater, and a clubhouse with a fitness center.
+Options include front porches and lofts.
+Community amenities include an outdoor pool, a movie theater, and a clubhouse with a fitness center.

-Offering 191 new and resale attached and single-family homes, this prestigious active adult neighborhood is located in the desirable Bucks County.
+Offering 191 new and resale attached and single-family homes, this exclusive active adult neighborhood is located in desirable Bucks County.
 Homes range from 1,626 to 2,716 square feet with two to five bedrooms, two to three bathrooms, and attached two-car garages.
-Some of these luxury homes have dens, patios, and lofts.
-The exclusive clubhouse has a state-of-the-art fitness center, indoor and outdoor pools, and sports courts.
+Some of these luxury homes also have dens, patios, and lofts.
+Plus, the clubhouse has a state-of-the-art fitness center, indoor and outdoor pools, and sports courts.

 If You Want a City With a Small-Town Feel… Retire in the Pittsburgh Area